goblinhack/zorbash/README.md

 (Well you will once the game is finished! :)

 This is work in progress.
-It's sort of playable right now but probably way too tough.
+Consider this in demo mode in that you currently start with a bunch of equipment each time.
+That will change once I add character seletion.

 Comments and suggestions welcome at this early stage.

 Screenshots